ChaoyuWang04/MonitorSysUA/docs/README.md

 - Planning/PRD: product and technical requirements, todos, and design notes.
 - Logs: phase log and reviews for each phase.
 - API Specs: external + internal (tRPC) OpenAPI files under `docs/api/`.
+- Mermaid diagrams: under `docs/Mermaid/` and linked from the sidebar.

 View locally with `just docs-serve` (docsify on port 3001).